k-o-d-e-n/PopUpButton/README.md

 # PopUpButton

 A control for selecting an item from a list.
-In other words, single motion `NSPopUpButton` for iOS.
+In other words, single motion version of `NSPopUpButton` for iOS, and original version for Mac Catalyst.

 ```swift
 public final class PopUpButton : UIControl {